 In 2011, iMergence was founded by Holly Mandel, who studied and taught improv at the world-renowned Groundlings Theater in Los Angeles, and then went on to start her own improvisation school in New York City, Improvolution.

 Since then she has continued to develop a unique, interactive training process which activates the conditions for greater autonomy, creativity, ownership, and innovation.
 She has studied organizational change, various models of business & systemic development, and transformation within a culture.

-Mandel has worked with companies such as Merrill Lynch, Bank of America, CNN, Toyota, Adidas, and Razorfish.
+Mandel has worked with companies such as Merrill Lynch, Bank of America, CNN, Toyota, Adidas, and Digitas.
 She has been sought out about her work in the corporate arena by conferences, universities, and the media...all recognizing the trend of using improv to improve individual skills and group dynamics in businesses who want to get on and stay on the cutting edge.

-founder and Executive Director of iMergence, founder of Improvolution Improv School in New York City, The Groundlings Theater Company alumna, Pace University professor
+founder and Executive Director of iMergence, founder of Improvolution Improv School in New York City & LA, The Groundlings Theater Company alumna, Pace University professor

-Holly Mandel offers a unique and cutting-edge approach to corporate education, collaboration, and development.
+Holly and her team offer a unique and cutting-edge approach to corporate education, collaboration, and development.

 She has worked extensively with both groups and individuals on leadership training and team dynamics, creating the conditions for greater autonomy, creativity, ownership, and innovation.